On the internet, I recently stumbled across another blogger who had taken a list of pop songs and

 They say that little is truly new under the sun in personal finance.
 So I’ve decided to stand down the lawyers and let quality speak for itself.

-Yes, The Escape Artist is back to review more classic songs about financial independence in the guise of a music critic from the NME…armed with earnest prose, psycho-babble and increasingly tenuous metaphors.
+Yes, that’s right.
+The Escape Artist is back to review more classic songs about financial independence in the guise of a music critic from the NME…armed with earnest prose, psycho-babble and increasingly tenuous metaphors.

 Breakout (Swing Out Sister)